Last updated on October 17, 2023

 Trynn, Champion of Freedom | Illustration by Jesper Ejsing

-That concludes just about all there is to know about the MTG Arena Championship and how it fits into the new system of premiere play for Magic!
+That concludes just about all there is to know about the MTG Arena Championship and how it fits into the new system of premier play for Magic!
 I’m really happy about a lot of these changes, and I’m glad to see the Pro Tour coming back.

 What do you think of the new system?
 Do you think it puts too high a focus on digital play despite the return of the Pro Tour?
 I want to know your thoughts, so please leave a comment below or talk about it in the official Draftsim Discord.